Jadwiga of Poland: Achievements

 Two leading historians, Oscar Halecki and S. Harrison Thomson, agree that Jadwiga was one of the greatest rulers of Poland, comparable to Bolesław the Brave and Casimir the Great.
-Her marriage to Władysław-Jogaila enabled the union of Poland and Lithuania, establishing a large state in East Central Europe.
-Jadwiga's decision to marry the 'elderly' Władysław-Jogaila instead of her beloved fiancé, William of Habsburg, has often been described as a sacrifice for her country in Polish historiography.
-Her biographers emphasize Jadwiga's efforts to preserve the peace with the Teutonic Order, which enabled Poland to make preparations for a decisive war against the Knights.
-Jadwiga's childless death weakened Władysław-Jogaila's position because his claim to Poland was based on their marriage.
+Her marriage to Władysław II enabled the union of Poland and Lithuania, establishing a large state in East Central Europe.
+Jadwiga's decision to marry the "elderly" Władysław II instead of her beloved fiancé, William of Habsburg, has often been described as a sacrifice for her country in Polish historiography.
+Her biographers emphasise Jadwiga's efforts to preserve the peace with the Teutonic Order, which enabled Poland to make preparations for a decisive war against the Knights.
+Jadwiga's death without surviving children weakened Władysław II's position because his claim to Poland was based on their marriage.
 Six days after her funeral, Władysław-Jogaila left Poland for Ruthenia, stating that he was to return to Lithuania after his wife's death.
 The Polish lords sent their envoys to Lviv to open negotiations with him.
 The delegates took new oaths of loyalty to him, confirming his position as king.
 On the lords' demand, he agreed to marry Anna of Cilli.
 Their wedding was celebrated on 29 January 1402.

 Jadwiga's cultural and charitable activities were of exceptional value.
 She established new hospitals, schools and churches, and restored older ones.
 Jadwiga promoted the use of vernacular in church services, especially the singing of hymns in Polish.
 The Scriptures were translated into Polish on her order.